tonymullen/ups-website/src/partials/f17ics/hw/hw1-description.html.md

 ## Programming questions

 * In BlueJ, create a new Java class called `StudentInfo`.
 Add a `main` method to this class.
 In the `main` method, complete programming project 1.3 on page 55 of the textbook.
-* item Create another Java class called `AsteriskPicture` that has a `main` method.
+* Create another Java class called `AsteriskPicture` that has a `main` method.
 In the `main` method, complete programming project 1.6, creating a picture of a tree.
 You are completely free to use your imagination and draw any sort of tree, but the picture should be made up of a minimum of 15 lines of asterisks.

 ## Submitting the assignment